huyphung1602/elm_workshop/Create a simple web application using Elm.md

 ---
 ## What will you learn?
 - Elm syntax and types.
-- Build a simple static application and a simple single-page application.
+- Build a simple static application and a simple stateful application.
 - Handle HTTP requests and Web socket requests besides the Elm error handling technique.

 ---